awkwardengineer/LaserStuff/README.md

 |--Photos

 ### Hardware is more linear
 While Github is great for managing the so-called "gitflow" workflow, hardware tends to follow a much more linear path, albeit with one very important exception: every time something is built, it creates a fork off the main linear engineering path that is never folded back in.
 That is because that build creates a "release" that is now literally and figuratively in the wild.
-That fork will exist until that product is destroyed and gone forever.
+That fork will exist until that physical version of the product is destroyed and gone forever.

 As a consequence, we've come up with an important tenet that we will use to manage branches in git.